The Work in the Field

 Your role in the work

-These paintings are not passive objects.
-They function as probes of how you construct meaning from incomplete information.
-What seems evocative or loaded is not fixed content I have placed there, but the result of how you relate to form, tension and relation.
-Each projection you make becomes part of the work’s structure; your search for sense becomes part of the painting’s logic.
+These paintings function as probes into how you construct meaning from incomplete information, how quickly perception fills a gap with a story, how that story keeps changing.
+What feels loaded is not content I placed there.
+It is how you relate to form, tension and rhythm.
+Each projection you make becomes part of the work’s structure.

 Stephan Konings